 ACC Announces All-Conference Men's Golf Team

-GREENSBORO, N.C. - Four Atlantic Coast Conference teams - Clemson, Florida State, Georgia Tech, and Wake Forest placed two players each on the 2007 All-ACC men's golf team, as selected by a vote of the league's head coaches.
+GREENSBORO, N.C. - Three Atlantic Coast Conference teams - Duke, Florida State, and Georgia Tech - placed two players each on the 2008 All-ACC men's golf team, as selected by a vote of the league's 11 head coaches.